 The toilets in Mexico vary depending on the area you’re visiting.
 If you’re staying in the cities, you’ll find that most bathrooms are sit-down toilets, meaning they will have a seat and flush mechanism.
 However, if you’re visiting rural areas, you may find squat toilets.

-Means There are usually two main types of toilets in Mexico: the standard toilet, or “baño” (also known as a “Servicios”), and the squat toilet.
+This means there are usually two main types of toilets in Mexico: the standard toilet, or “baño” (also known as a “Servicios”), and the squat toilet.

 The common (Servicios) toilet is Mexico’s most common type of toilet.
 They are generally found in homes, restaurants, schools, and public places such as parks.
 Most common toilets have a flushing mechanism that needs to be operated by pushing down on a lever or handle.

-How Do Mexican Toilets Works?
+How Do Mexican Toilets Work?

 Mexican Toilets work with the help of a unique waterless flush system.
-It has a patented design ensures the waste is completely dissolved and removed from the bowl through molecular diffusion.
+It has a patented design that ensures the waste is completely dissolved and removed from the bowl through molecular diffusion.
 The molecules are then separated using a special filter that removes any remaining particles in the liquid.

 The Mexican Toilet uses less than 1/10th of a cup of water per flush, which means it uses less than half as much water as traditional toilets.
 This saves you money on your monthly water bill while also helping to conserve natural resources like fresh water!